 - AP automation eradicates unmanaged indirect and maverick spend.

 - Real-time procurement data provides the business visibility required to improve supplier negotiations and realise long term cash savings.

 The benefits that Compleat is enabling through automation today are tangible, but this is just the start.
 Our P2P solutions continue to evolve, offering companies greater opportunities to improve efficiency and cut costs.

 For example, growing numbers of firms are embracing the value and convenience of online purchasing, gaining the benefits of great deals and next, even same day, delivery.
-Want to know more about how to retain control when buying online?
-Click here.

 For easyHotel, the power of AP automation delivered an ROI within one month and has supported rapid growth from just a handful of hotels in the UK to 40 worldwide – without adding to its AP team.
 The adoption of Complete to automate its AP processes enabled the business to:

 - Move from a weekly to monthly supplier payment run

 - Rapidly add new hotels, supporting multiple currencies – including three in one month